Keeping Your Home Safe with Amazon EchoBy - 02/17/2017

 AUGUST SMART LOCK

 August is the first smart lock to integrate with Alexa.
-With it, you can lock and check the status of your 1st or 2nd (HomeKit-enabled) August Smart Lock.
-Note that I didn’t say “unlock”.
-For security reasons, you won’t be able to unlock your door using Alexa.
+With it, you can lock or unlock your door and check the status of your 1st or 2nd (HomeKit-enabled) August Smart Lock.
+Unlocking your door will require a verbal PIN code for security reasons.

 The integration between the two devices is made possible by an Alexa Skill accessed through the Alexa app.
 Integrating through an Alexa skill is a little different from a direct integration because it requires you to remember a command phrase.
 In August’s case, you must say “tell August” when starting a command.